isomerpages/moe-westwoodsec/_learn/Teaching and Learning/Assessment Policy.md

 description: ""
 third_nav_title: Teaching and Learning
 ---

-### PHILOSOPHY
+### PHILOSOPHY&nbsp;

-Quality assessments are essential components in the learning process.
-Well-designed assessments provide students, teachers, parents and stakeholders with information on the learning, development and progress of students.
+Quality assessments are essential components in the learning process.&nbsp; Well-designed assessments provide students, teachers, parents and stakeholders with information on the learning, development and progress of students.
 It also provides feedback on the student’s learning process and informs how this learning can be improved.
-Assessment must thus be ongoing and designed to meet the needs of our students and learning community.
+Assessment must thus be ongoing and designed to meet the needs of our students and learning community.&nbsp;

-### PRINCIPLES OF ASSESSMENT
+### PRINCIPLES OF ASSESSMENT &nbsp;

 The Westwood Assessment Policy is aligned to the Singapore Teaching Practice (STP) model.
 The principles of assessment are:

-*   Assessment forms an integral part of Teaching and Learning
+*   Assessment forms an integral part of Teaching and Learning&nbsp;
 *   Assessment must be aligned to the intended learning outcomes, content and pedagogy
 *   Assessment facilitates meaningful learning, is learner-centric and has a formative effect on our students’ learning
-*   The Assessment System should be balanced – integrating Assessment for Learning (AfL), Assessment of Learning (AoL) and Information and Communication Technology (ICT) in the school curriculum
+*   The Assessment System should be balanced – integrating Assessment for Learning (AfL), Assessment of Learning (AoL)&nbsp;and Information and Communication Technology (ICT)&nbsp;in the school curriculum
 *   Assessment information should be collected regularly to evaluate current school practices and enhance future teaching and learning practices

 **AIMS OF WESTWOOD ASSESSMENT POLICY**